 Allied Telesis National Transportation Security Center

-Public surface transportation – passenger trains and train stations, freight trains, buses and bus stations and stops, and highway and railway infrastructure – are important targets for terrorists and serious criminals.
+Public surface transportation – passenger trains and train stations, freight trains, buses and bus stations and stops, and highway and railway infrastructure – are targets for terrorists and serious criminals.
 For many terrorist groups, and for jihadist terrorists in particular, passenger train and bus targets, in particular, have been and remain killing fields.
 But protecting these targets present challenges.
 To move large masses of people rapidly, the system must be open, with multiple access points.
 It is, therefore, different than commercial aviation, which has long been based on queues, and can utilize screening and searching of individual travelers.
 These are challenges that require that transportation regulators and operators understand the trend of attacks.
 Which targets are attacked most often, with which weapons, and in which countries?
-Which types of attacks are most lethal in terms of average and median deaths and injuries per attack?
 The Mineta Transportation Institute’s Allied Telesis National Transportation Security Center is a key player in helping governmental authorities and private operators answer these questions, identify trends, and work to reduce security risks.
-MTI maintains an internationally unique database, and uses it to perform trend analyses.

-MTI's experts conduct a wide range of research and trend analysis based on the database.
-These include formal research reports and shorter security perspectives.
-MTI participates in number of security symposia and summits to present on this research.
-Our experts provide Congressional testimony and consult with government officials.
+MTI's experts conduct security and emergency management research and our experts provide Congressional testimony and consult with government officials.
 In addition, MTI is able to provide specific analyses to individual transportation operators through consulting agreements.

 Personnel